UK and France agree to send some migrants arriving in Britain by boat back to France

 Under the agreement, Britain will send some of those who cross the Channel in small boats back to France while accepting an equal number migrants who are judged to have legitimate claims to asylum in the U.K.

-Small boat crossings have become a potent political issue in Britain, fueled by pictures of people smugglers piling migrants into overcrowded, leaky inflatable boats on the French coast.
+Small boat crossings have become a potent political issue in Britain, fueled by pictures of smugglers piling migrants into overcrowded, l eaky inflatable boats on the French coast.
 So far this year, more than 21,000 people have arrived in the UK in small boats, up 56% from the same period last year.
-Dozens have died.

 The measure announced Thursday is part of broader efforts to build closer cooperation with France, as well as countries further up the migrants’ routes from Africa and the Middle East.